Modern Slavery Statement

 Raw materials such as glass, metals and minerals used in the Inhixa administration device

-Country-specific risks such as poverty, conflict, low availability of education, poor human rights standards, high prevalence of child labour
+Country-specific risks such as poverty, conflict, low availability of education, poor human rights standards, high prevalence of child labour and general prevalence of modern slavery

 TECHDOW, therefore, believes that the risk of slavery within its operations and supply chain is low and that risk areas are subject to suitable levels of direct and independent monitoring.

-This statement was approved by the Executive Board of Techdow Pharma England Limited on 30th January 2025.
+This statement was approved by the Executive Board of Techdow Pharma England Limited on 6th February 2026.

 Paula George